alexferrer/xplane_thermals/README.md

 Installation
 This is a Python plugin, so the python interface is required. ( http://www.xpluginsdk.org/python_interface.htm ) As a helper, I am using Easy Dataref access class from Joan Perez i Cauhe, and I am including the class on the sources.
-Other than that, all is needed is PI_ThermalSym and thermal_model.py , anything else is test stuff or helpers.
+Other than that, all is needed is PI_ThermalSym, thermal_model.py and world.py anything else is test stuff or helpers.

+V 0.3 has a nice menu to define thermal parameters, better thermal simulation, better performance and reduced memory space.

 V 0.2 (current) Is already quite usable.
 It has a matrix of 10000x10000 ~70nm^2 , implements all the concepts listed above.
 At this point there are several variables (wind, thermal tops, thermal generation) that are hardcoded and require changes of code if you wish to modify.